advocations/skype/Skype/SkypeURIs/SkypeURItutorial_Webpages.md

 #### Embedding the Skype URI

- The **Skype.ui** function generates and embeds a Skype URI link on your webpage.
+ The **Skype.ui** function generates and embeds a Skype URI link on your web page.
 The function accepts a single argument—an instance of a Skype object, which you specify using JSON.
 On success, the function returns **true**.
  On failure, the function returns  **false**.